Patrick DiMarco: San Diego Chargers

-DiMarco was signed by the Chargers as an undrafted free agent on July 26, 2011.
+DiMarco was signed by the San Diego Chargers as an undrafted free agent on July 26, 2011.
 He was released on August 7, 2011 after fracturing a bone in his foot.

 Kansas City Chiefs

 On August 2, 2012, DiMarco was signed by the Kansas City Chiefs.
 On May 2, 2013, the Chiefs released DiMarco.

 Atlanta Falcons

 On May 30, 2013, DiMarco was signed by the Atlanta Falcons.
 On February 24, 2015, he signed a two-year contract extension with the Falcons.
 In Week 5, against the New York Jets, he caught a 13-yard pass for his first career reception.
 In Week 4 of the 2014 season, he caught his first career touchdown pass in a 41–28 loss to the Minnesota Vikings.
-Leading into Week 4 of the 2015 NFL season, DiMarco was graded out as the best fullback in the NFL by Pro Football Focus grading.
+Leading into Week 4 of the 2015 NFL season, DiMarco was graded out as the best fullback in the NFL by Pro Football Focus (PFF) grading.
 In Week 11, against the Indianapolis Colts, he had three receptions for 21 yards and two touchdowns for his first career multi-touchdown game.
 DiMarco won the Falcons' Walter Payton Man of the Year Award nominee for the 2015 Season.
-Pro Football Focus listed DiMarco as a First-team All-Pro fullback for 2015.
+PFF listed DiMarco as a First-team All-Pro fullback for 2015.
 In 2015, DiMarco was elected to his first Pro Bowl and was a second-team All-Pro.
 The Falcons would reach Super Bowl LI in the 2016 season.
 Against the New England Patriots, DiMarco had two receptions for 12 yards in the 34–28 overtime defeat.